Armenian Soviet Socialist Republic: Stalinism and the Great Purge

 The situation in Armenia and the USSR significantly changed after the death of Lenin and the rise of Joseph Stalin to the Soviet leadership.
-In the Caucasus, Stalin's ally in Georgia, Lavrentiy Beria, sought to consolidate his control over the region, resulting in a political struggle with Armenian First Secretary Aghasi Khanjian.
+Under Stalin, privately owned farms in Armenia were forcibly collectivized and placed under the directive of the state, a move that was met with resistance from the peasantry, especially in the mountainous regions of Lori, Daralagiaz, and Zangezur.
+Politically, Stalin's ally in Georgia, Lavrentiy Beria, sought to consolidate his control over the Caucasus, resulting in a power struggle with Armenian First Secretary Aghasi Khanjian.
 The struggle culminated in Khanjian's assassination by Beria in Tiflis (Tbilisi) on 9 July 1936, beginning the Great Purge in Armenia.
 At first, Beria framed Khanjian's death as "suicide," but soon condemned him for abetting "rabid nationalist elements among the Armenian intelligentsia."

 After Khanjian's death, Beria promoted his loyalists in Armenia—Amatuni Amatuni as Armenian First Secretary and Khachik Mughdusi hy] as chief of the Armenian NKVD.
 Under the command of Beria's allies, the campaign against "enemies" intensified.
-Expressions of "nationalism" were suspect, and many leading Armenian intellectuals were arrested, including Charents, Bakunts, Vahram Alazan, Gurgen Mahari, Vahan Totovents, Nersik Stepanyan hy], and others.
+Expressions of "nationalism" were suspect, and many leading Armenian intellectuals were arrested, including Charents, Bakunts, Vahan Totovents, Zabel Yesayan, Nersik Stepanyan hy], and others.
 According to Amatuni in a June 1937 letter to Stalin, 1,365 people were arrested in the ten months after the death of Khanjian, among them 900 "Dashnak-Trotskiites."

 The death of Sahak Ter-Gabrielyan in August 1937 was a turning point in the repressions.
 While being interrogated by Mughdusi's men, Ter-Gabrielyan "either jumped or was pushed from the third-floor window" of the NKVD building in Yerevan.
 Stalin was angered that Mughdusi and Amatuni neglected to inform him about the incident.
 In response, in September 1937, he sent Georgy Malenkov, Mikhail Litvin ru], and later Anastas Mikoyan to oversee a purge of the Communist Party of Armenia.
 During the trip, Mikoyan tried, but failed, to save one individual (Danush Shahverdyan) from the repressions.
 More than a thousand people were arrested and seven of nine members of the Armenian Politburo were sacked from office.
 The trip also resulted in the appointment of a new Armenian Party leadership, headed by Grigory Arutinov, who was approved by Beria.

 The Armenian Apostolic Church was not spared from the repressions.
 Soviet attacks against the Church under Stalin were known since 1929, but momentarily eased to improve the Soviet Union's relations with the Armenian diaspora.
-In 1932, Khoren I became Catholicos of All Armenians and assumed the leadership of the church.
+In 1932, Khoren I became Catholicos of All Armenians and assumed the leadership of the Church.
 However, in the late 1930s, the Armenian NKVD, led by Mughdusi and his successor Viktor Khvorostyan ru], renewed the attacks against the Church.
 These attacks culminated in the 1938 murder of Khoren and the closing of the Catholicate of Ejmiatsin, an act for which Beria is usually held responsible.
 However, the Church survived and was later revived when Stalin eased restrictions on religion at the end of World War II.